 Try to plan your menu in advance as much as possible, but don’t limit your creativity, as meal ideas can almost be endless.
 It’s not just burgers or fire-grilled sausages that will delight your taste buds.

-Since you’ll either be making pasta, ribs or wild mushroom risotto, it’s good to bring different cookware to be ready for anything.
+Since you may end up making pasta, ribs or wild mushroom risotto, it’s good to bring different cookware to be ready for anything.
 Pick durable cookware that you can keep for several years.

 Also, what’s a camping breakfast without bacon and eggs?
 To prepare some delicious bacon, nothing’s better than a cast iron pan that will give your breakfasts that classic taste.

-Tip: Bring along a colander, which may also be used for hunting shells, rocks and gold nuggets in rivers as it is for draining vegetables and pasta.
+Tip: Bring along a colander, which may also be used for hunting shells, rocks and gold nuggets in rivers asfor draining vegetables and pasta.

-Don’t leave traces in the woods: try to avoid disposable camping dishware.
-There’s such a large selection available for campers, from vintage sets to modern ones.
-They don’t take up a lot of space and are super lightweight.
-There are even foldable plates, bowls and cups, sporks (spoon and fork combo), stainless steel tumblers, and even full kits with all your must-haves included.
+Leave no trace or waste behind, and try to avoid disposable camping dishware.
+There’s such a large selection available for campers, from vintage sets to modern, shatterproof accessories that don’t take up much space and are super lightweight.
+There are even foldable plates, bowls and cups, sporks (spoon and fork combo), stainless steel tumblers, and even complete sets with all the essentials.

 Swiss army knives can get you out of a pickle real quick.
 Consider choosing one with a bottle opener so that if you’d like to plan for an elegant dinner, you’ll be all set.
 These tools are the kind of thing that can save you in a pinch.
-You never know when it might come in handy, as you might also want to cut the string that holds your salmon roll or the rope that hangs your food bag.
+You never know when it might come in handy, as you might as well cut the string that holds your salmon roll or the rope from which your food bag is hanging.

 Don’t underestimate the value of bringing a cutting board.
 In addition to allowing you to cut vegetables and fruit, it can be used as a presentation board for cheeses and other delicacies during happy hour, a tray for glasses and plates or a separation panel in the cooler.
 A thin object that takes up little space, but has more than one trick up its sleeve.